StefanIvanovC/CarShop/README.md

 # CarShop
+CarShop is ASP.NET automotive, classifieds site like "Mobile.Bg", "Auto.bg" e.t.<br>
+In this site I use: Asp.NET MVC web app, C#, Javascript, MSSQL, Bootstrap, HTML and CSS.

-Migrate CarShop from Gitlab to Github for publishing in future from AZURE.
+Migrate CarShop from Gitlab to Github for publishing in future from AZURE. old commits of CarShop - https://gitlab.com/stefanivanovc
-Asp.NET MVC web app, C#, Javascript, MSSQL, Bootstrap, HTML, CSS.
-Site print screens:
+In the app you can found not only car posts, i add SHOP for car items, MARKETING pages, CALCULATOR for taxes, LOANS (CREDITS).
+DEVELOPER, SEARCH and more.<br>
+You can check some of the print screens..<br>
+Site print screens: (Some of the Prt sc are old now they have much more functionality and better UI)
 ![CarByIdPrtSc](https://user-images.githubusercontent.com/58903216/207328396-68066002-bc16-4454-9ca5-eff7ce3deea0.png)
 ![CreditFormPrtSc](https://user-images.githubusercontent.com/58903216/207856696-06680907-df78-45f3-828b-3e8fdd7609d3.png)
 ![CreateCarFixPrtSc](https://user-images.githubusercontent.com/58903216/207856714-bb5a17fc-98f5-4cf0-afd6-454cb5f6e751.png)